WesH0use/AWS_Developer_Notes/Security.md

 **Lambda Authorizer** - Lambda authorizers are Lambda functions that control access to REST API methods using bearer token authentication—as well as information described by headers, paths, query strings, stage variables, or context variables request parameters.
 Lambda authorizers are used to control who can invoke REST API methods.

 **Cognito User Pools** - Amazon Cognito user pools let you create customizable authentication and authorization solutions for your REST APIs.
 Amazon Cognito user pools are used to control who can invoke REST API methods.

+**You team maintains a public API Gateway that is accessed by clients from another domain.
+Usage has been consistent for the last few months but recently it has more than doubled.
+As a result, your costs have gone up and would like to prevent other unauthorized domains from accessing your API.
+Which of the following actions should you take?**

+**Restrict access by using CORS** - Cross-origin resource sharing (CORS) _defines a way for client web applications that are loaded in one domain to interact with resources in a different domain_.
+When your API's resources receive requests from a domain other than the API's own domain and you want to restrict servicing these requests, you must disable cross-origin resource sharing (CORS) for selected methods on the resource.

+ # EBS

+### A company has a workload that requires 14,000 consistent IOPS for data that must be durable and secure.
+The compliance standards of the company state that the data should be secure at every stage of its lifecycle on all of the EBS volumes they use.
+Which of the following statements are true regarding data security on EBS?

+Amazon EBS works with AWS KMS to encrypt and decrypt your EBS volume.
+You can encrypt both the boot and data volumes of an EC2 instance.
+When you create an encrypted EBS volume and attach it to a supported instance type, the following types of data are encrypted:

+Data at rest inside the volume

+All data moving between the volume and the instance

+All snapshots created from the volume

+All volumes created from those snapshots

+**EBS volumes support both in-flight encryption and encryption at rest using KMS** - This is a correct statement.
+Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached EBS storage.